na-na-hi/renget/archive/LongGameAnon.md

 I love hearing feedback, seeing logs and hearing what you liked.
 -----------
 ## Latest Update
+(7/15/2023):Added a Guide Section and a guide for enabling Character Expression packs.
+(7/14/2023): Added expression pack to all Sarah bots!
+1 pack will work with all Sarah bots!
+Look on the Chub page!
-(7/4/2023) Added new card: "Welcome to the Neighborhood Monster Girl!"
+(7/4/2023): New bot added "Welcome to the Neighborhood Monster Girl!"

 -------------------------------
 ##Table of contents